Publication Ethics and Malpractice Statement

 Authors submitting to the journal shall inform the editorial team of any potential conflicts of interest that could compromise the objectivity or integrity of the publication.
 A conflict of interest is any situation that may be perceived as influencing the review process or publication of a manuscript.
 Both authors and reviewers should notify the editorial office if they suspect there is an undisclosed conflict of interest, whether it is financial, professional, contractual, personal, or otherwise.

 Research involving human subjects or animals must receive ethical approval, and authors should provide evidence of this during the submission process.
+For studies involving interviews or questionnaires, participation must be voluntary, and informed consent must be obtained from all participants.
+Any research that has received approval from an institutional ethics committee must clearly state this and provide supporting documentation.
 The journal reserves the right to reject a manuscript based on unethical conduct in either human or animal studies.

 Any complaints or appeals regarding research ethics, the journal’s staff, editorial board, or publisher should be submitted electronically to ca_journal@kisi.kz or in writing to the following address: Kazakhstan Institute for Strategic Studies under the President of the Republic of Kazakhstan, Beibitshilik 4, Astana, 010000.
 Complaints should include detailed information about the issue along with supporting documents.
-The publisher’s ethical committee will review the matter after notifying all concerned parties.
+The Managing Editor receives and registers all complaints and appeals.
+The Editor-in-Chief, Co-Editor-in-Chief, and independent Editorial Board member will review appeals of editorial decisions.
+Ethical concerns that cannot be resolved at the editorial level will be reviewed by the publisher’s ethical committee.
 The administrative procedure initiated based on the application will take up to 15 working days from the date of receipt.
 This timeframe may be extended by a reasoned decision from the head of the publisher, up to a maximum of 30 working days.

 Responsibilities of Reviewers: